 Refresher training topics

-Here, we’ve outlined some of the most relevant courses that can you may want to include in your refresher training:
+Here, we’ve outlined some of the most relevant courses that can you may want to include in your refresher training in your workplaces:

 Risk assessment and safety management